Wildhoney/Switzerland/README.md

 }
 ```

+### `attachShadow`

--   `attachShadow`: Attach a shadow boundary to the current node with any options passed in as the first argument.
+Attach a shadow boundary to the current node with any options passed in as the first argument.

 ```javascript
 function controller({ adapter }) {